-Dr Irina Voiculescu has been a Lecturer at the Oxford University Department of Computer Science since 1999.
-She obtained her PhD at the University of Bath, for research in Constructive Solid Geometry (CSG).
-She contributed to the development of the geometric modelling software svLis through the application of polynomial root finding methods.
+I have been at the Department of Computer Science at Oxford since 1999.
+I obtained my PhD at the University of Bath, for research in Constructive Solid Geometry (CSG).
+I contributed to the development of the geometric modelling software svLis through the application of polynomial root finding methods.

-As part of the Spatial Reasoning research group at Oxford she has been conducting research in the areas of molecular modelling (protein docking), medical imaging (CT scan analysis) and polynomial root finding (interval arithmetic).
-She is interested in other aspects of geometric modelling such as as applications of multivariate polynomial forms in geometry, Bernstein-form polynomials and generalized Newton-like methods.
+As part of the Spatial Reasoning research group at Oxford I have been conducting research in the areas of molecular modelling (protein docking), medical imaging (CT and MRI scan analysis) and polynomial root finding (interval arithmetic).
+I am interested in other aspects of geometric modelling such as as applications of multivariate polynomial forms in geometry, Bernstein-form polynomials and generalized Newton-like methods.

-One of the on-going projects of the Spatial Reasoning research group has been to build a robot sheepdog which automatically herds either live or robotic animals.
-The Oxford robotic flock was shown at the Royal Society Summer Science Exhibition 2001.
+I am actively involved in public engagement activities, such as the Oxford RobotGames, a programme where children of high school age design and build their own robot in half a day.
+Another on-going project of the Spatial Reasoning group has been to build a robot sheepdog which automatically herds either live or robotic animals.
+The Oxford robotic flock was shown in 2001 at the Royal Society Summer Science Exhibition.